-To support your setting in responding to child-on-child sexual violence and harassment, you should be aware of the following guidance and resources:
+To support your setting in responding to peer-on-peer sexual violence and harassment, you should be aware of the following guidance and resources:

-- Keeping Children Safe in Education 2021, especially part 5, child on child sexual assault and harassment - Working Together to Safeguard Children, 2018 - Sexual violence and sexual harassment between children in schools and colleges (sept 2021) - New guidance regarding sexting has been issued by the Dept for Digital, Media, Culture and Sport, in December 2020.
+- Keeping Children Safe in Education 2023, especially part 5, child on child sexual assault and harassment - Working Together to Safeguard Children, 2018 - Sexual violence and sexual harassment between children in schools and colleges (sept 2021) - New guidance regarding sexting has been issued by the Dept for Digital, Media, Culture and Sport, in December 2020.
 This guidance is titled Sharing nudes and semi-nudes: advice for education settings working with children and young people and identifies aggravated and - experimental situations and provides guidance on how each should be dealt with.
-(See Sec 2.8 above.)
+(See Sec 2.8 above.) - Relationships Education, Relationships and Sex Education (RSE) and Health Education, Statutory Guidance